 Are you planning for Gingerbread Week in your classroom?
-Nothing is quite as fun as gingerbread man activities for preschoolers.
+These free gingerbread lesson plans for preschool are a fun and festive theme for winter time!
 Every year the week before Christmas break, we spend the week doing all the gingerbread activities we can find.
-It’s the perfect festive theme…especially if you’re not able to celebrate Christmas in your classroom.
+It’s the perfect holiday theme…especially if you’re not able to celebrate Christmas in your classroom.

 16+ Gingerbread Man Activities for Preschool

 Since gingerbread (or some form of it) is fairly universal throughout the world, it makes a great preschool theme–especially if you have a classroom with students who may not celebrate Christmas.

 Gingerbread man activities are some of my favorites, and both toddlers and preschoolers will love these activities for a fun gingerbread man theme that are part of my Learn at Home Preschool Lesson Plans.

 What are the Learn At Home Preschool Lesson Plans?